Yaazarai/Volumetric-HRC/README.md

-Constant-Time per-pixel volumetrics using ray-extensions via [Holographic Radiance Cascades](https://arxiv.org/abs/2505.02041).
+Constant and real-time per-pixel volumetrics using ray-extensions via [Holographic Radiance Cascades](https://arxiv.org/abs/2505.02041).
 This implementation is the closest good-faith reproduction of the paper that I can manage with minor modifications to make setup easier and to reduce overall aliasing.

 https://github.com/user-attachments/assets/ff941093-3b06-4b8b-ab77-c965a6c42fa6
 <p align="center">Simple 2048 x 2048 volumetric scene rendered on an RTX 3080 in 9ms.</p>